keithalewis/sequence1/README.md

 indicate the end instead of checking for equality with an `end` sentinal.
 This allows for cleaner, composable algorithms.

+This is not a production quality library.
+It is just code snippets to illustrate how there might be a better way than ranges.

 When Raymond Chen points out
 [the STL sucks](https://devblogs.microsoft.com/oldnewthing/20200228-00/) you know it's bad.